MerlinHeidemanns/absentee_ballot_rejection_rates/README.md

 Although absentee voting/vote-by-mail (VBM) may be a safe alternative to voting in person, it might disenfranchise underserved communities.
 A missing witness signature or a non-official envelope might disqualify a ballot.
 And rejection rates can vary widely across socio-demographic groups.
 A [study](https://electionscience.clas.ufl.edu/files/2020/04/Baringer_Herron_Smith_VBM_FL.pdf) of voting lists in Florida found that the absentee ballot rejection rates for minorities are twice as large as for white Americans (approximately 2% vs 1%).
 Other studies from elections in [LA](https://www.sciencedirect.com/science/article/pii/S0261379408000796) and [Georgia](https://electionscience.clas.ufl.edu/files/2020/05/GA_Venmo.pdf)  found higher rejection rates from first-time and non-white voters.

+## Updates

+* *Monday, September 28th, 2020:* I took the number of absentee ballots requested so far from the NYT website and am using them instead of assuming a 70% absentee request rate across all states.
+* *Sunday, September 27th, 2020*: I went through the EAVS data and where possible fixed the data for ballots transmitted, submitted, counted, and rejected.
+There are still counties that are getting dropped due to missing or clearly false data but their number is in the high single/very low double digits.

 ## Approach

 To estimate a rejection rate of an ethnic group we would look at the share of the submitted absentee ballots of that group that had been rejected.
 This data is not available partially due to confidentiality concerns.
 The same problem exists for example if we want to estimate the share of a particular ethnic group that voted for a specific candidate (without survey data).